Session 1 - Module A: Advanced Agent Patterns¶

 "total_steps": len(self.current_plan),

-"success": len(completed_steps) == len(self.current_plan)
+"success": len(completed_steps) == len(self.current_plan),

 }

-async def _execute_step(self, step: PlanStep) -> str:
+async def _execute_data_step(self, step: DataPipelineStep, resources: Dict) -> str:

 execution_prompt = f"""

-Execute this specific task step:
+Execute this specific data processing task:

 {step.description}